BrandXX/open-webui/README.md

 - Functions: Reusable code snippets that perform specific tasks.
 - Tools: Standalone scripts or applications that add functionality to Open-WebUI.
-- Pipelines: Automated workflows that streamline various processesUsage
+- Pipelines: Automated workflows that streamline various processes

 ### Usage
 Each function, tool, or pipeline will have its own instructions for usage.
 Please refer to the respective folders for detailed information.